RMSabe/GNU-Linux_AudioDelay/wav-audio-file/DSP/README.md

 v1.0:
 The main executable must be called from within its directory, and must receive 6 arguments:
-Input audio file directory
+Input audio file directory,
-Output audio file directory
+Output audio file directory,
-Delay time (in number of samples)
+Delay time (in number of samples),
-Number of feedback loops
+Number of feedback loops,
-Alternate feedback polarity (1 == active / 0 == not active)
+Alternate feedback polarity (1 == active / 0 == not active),
-Select cycle divider (1 == cycle divider increments by 1 / 0 == cycle divider increments exponentially)
+Select cycle divider (1 == cycle divider increments by 1 / 0 == cycle divider increments exponentially).

 Remember: I'm not a professional developer, I made these just for fun.
 Don't expect professional performance from them.